Next Semantic Version¶

 Version template customization¶

-Internally nsv
+Internally, nsv

 utilizes a go template when constructing the next semantic version: